liquibase/liquibase/.github/pull_request_template.md

 - Describe how the code change addresses the problem
 - Ensure private information is redacted.
 - Add unit/integration tests (ask for support if not sure how to do it)
-- Make sure test execution succeed
+- Make sure tests all pass
 -->

 ## Things to be aware of